-Big Timber is a blue-collar town, with 42.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Big Timber, you'll notice that it is more blue-collar than most other communities in America.
+42.35% of Big Timber’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Big Timber is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Big Timber who work in management occupations (12.71%), sales jobs (6.94%), and office and administrative support (6.12%).

 In terms of college education, the citizens of Big Timber rank slightly lower than the national average.
 15.41% of adults 25 and older in Big Timber have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.